General Questions

 What is a PHSP?

-PHSPs are a uniquely Canadian mechanism that allow your business to provide health coverage that is tailored to you.
-A PHSP is a Health Spending Account (HSA) allowing flexibility and cost-savings to your business over traditional insurance plans on their own.
+PHSPs are a uniquely Canadian mechanism that allows your business to provide tailored health coverage.
+A PHSP is a Health Spending Account (HSA) that offers flexibility and cost savings compared to traditional insurance plans.

-Benefits are not a taxable benefit to your employees, become an income-offsetting expense for your business, and you only pay for what is spent.
-No more paying thousands of dollars a month for under-used health insurance premiums.
+Benefits are not a taxable benefit to your employees; they become an income-offsetting expense for your business, and you only pay for what is spent.
+No more paying thousands of dollars a month for underused health insurance premiums.

-Enrollment is simple and you'll receive all the necessary reports to give to your accountant every year.
+Enrollment is simple, and you will receive all the necessary reports to give to your accountant every year.

 How does a PHSP differ from regular health insurance?